EmilianPostolache/stable-audio-controlnet/README.md

 - [x] Use time conditioning in demo.
 - [x] Add input and embeds ControlNet conditioning scales.
 - [x] Add envelope ControlNet.
+- [x] Add chromagram mask ControlNet.
 - [ ] Release demo checkpoints.
 - [ ] Add multi ControlNet.
-- [ ] Add F0 or chord ControlNet.

 #  Demo
 In the following we detail training a model for music source accompaniment generation on MusDB (`audio` ControlNet conditioning).
-Another example with `envelope` control is available as well.
+Another example with `envelope`
+(filtered RMS envelope) and `chroma` (chromogram mask for pitch control) controls are available as well.

 ## Setup
 First install the requirements. `torchaudio` has to be installed as the nightly build.
 You can do it with `pip3 install --pre torchaudio --index-url https://download.pytorch.org/whl/nightly/cu118`.
 Afterwards copy `.env.tmp` as `.env` and replace with your own variables (example values are random):